MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-miniport_pause.md

 A handle to a context area that the miniport driver allocated in its
      <a href="/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_initialize">MiniportInitializeEx</a> function.
-     The miniport driver uses this context area to maintain state information for an miniport adapter.
+     The miniport driver uses this context area to maintain state information for a miniport adapter.

 ### -param PauseParameters [in]
 A pointer to an